En / Ru

 Select a category

 Kamchatka is somewhere far away on the edge of Russia.
 And in Petropavlovsk-Kamchatsky it seems to always be midnight.
 Well, that was what I heard on the radio early every morning in my childhood.
-I was dreaming to jokingly say this phrase as soon as I stepped out on the land of volcanoes.
-But when I landed it was still far from midnight.
-The Kamchatka Peninsula, which can fit both Benelux and Germany inside it, is dominated by volcanoes.
+I dreamed of jokingly saying this phrase as soon as I stepped out onto the land of volcanoes.
+But when I landed, it was still far from midnight.
+The Kamchatka Peninsula, which could fit both Benelux and Germany inside it, is dominated by volcanoes.
 They 'write chronicles' here, they are responsible for geographical boundaries.
-Almost 30 active volcanoes change the local landscape from time to time, and at the same time change the statistics in the volcanologists, climatologists and meteorologists reports.
-Living next to a volcano can be very nerve-racking, but the locals have been long accustomed to it.
-Every resident of Kamchatka saw a powerful eruption at least once in their life, each Kamchadal (a citizen of Kamchatka) has a story to tell to a traveler: about volcanoes, bears, and strong snowstorms.
-The locals even came up with the term “ to blizzard," meaning to sit at home till a strong blizzard ends.
+Almost 30 active volcanoes change the local landscape from time to time, and at the same time change the statistics in volcanologists’, climatologists’ and meteorologists’ reports.
+Living next to a volcano can be very nerve-racking, but the locals have long been accustomed to it.
+Every resident of Kamchatka has seen a powerful eruption at least once in their life, each Kamchadal (a citizen of Kamchatka) has a story to tell to a traveler: about volcanoes, bears, and strong snowstorms.
+The locals even came up with the term “to blizzard," meaning to sit at home until a strong blizzard ends.
 I suspect that Kamchatka is beautiful at any time of the year, but most tourists fly to the end of the world during the summer, when they can experience many adventures.
-I am telling you what you can do on Kamchatka peninsula and what you need to know taking a trip there.
+I am telling you what you can do on the Kamchatka Peninsula and what you need to know taking a trip there.

 What to do in Kamchatka: